settinge/Heroes_of_Pymoli/README.md

 ### Pandas-Challenge
 Reads in excel file containing data around a new release video game-Heroes of Pymoli.
 Generates a report that breaks down the game's purchasing data into useful insights.

+## How to Run Code

+1. Clone repository to a folder on machine

+2. Navigate to jupyter lab and open Heroes_of_Pymoli> Heroes of Pymoli.ipynb

+3. Run all cells

 ### Tools/Libraries Used
 Pandas, numpy, data munging